Mo0rBy/SRE_intro_to_IAC_and_Ansible/README.md

 - The next part is `tasks:`.
 This tells the YAML file that the following lines will be tasks.
 - `- name: Install Nginx` creates a new task with the name *Install Nginx* and the following lines within the code block are part of that task
 - `apt: pkg=nginx state=present` tells YAML to install the nginx package using the `apt` package manager. `state=present` tells YAML to ensure that the application is running.

+*To learn more about the syntax for tasks, look-up the documentation for Ansible*

 The YAML file needs to be present within the `/etc/ansible` directory.
 To execute the playbook, the command is > `ansible-playbook nginx_playbook.yml`